simonowen/tile2sam/ReadMe.md

 - `unmasked` - draw to display _without_ masking partial bytes [label: unmasked_*name*]
 - `save` - save display area affected by drawn sprite [label: save_*name*]
 - `restore` - restore previously saved area [label: restore_*name*]
+- `copy` - remove drawn sprite by copying from alternate screen [label: copy_*name*]
 - `clear` - clear display area affected by drawn sprite [label: clear_*name*]
 - `rect` - clear routine for rectangle covering the sprite area [label: clear_rect_*WB*x*H*]

 ### Notes

-- Specifying `save` or `restore` generates both routines, since each is useless without the other.
+- Specifying `save` or `restore` generates both routines.
 - A save_*name*_size symbol is defined to hold the save buffer size in bytes.
+- 'copy' expects a screen source in the opposite 32K from the drawn display.
 - `rect` generates a label name using the width (in bytes) and height of the sprite.
 To avoid duplicate labels and code this should generally be given as the only routine, once per sprite size.